 Closed!
-Historic Elk Lake Guard Station Staffing Project 2018
+Historic Elk Lake Guard Station Staffing and Interpretation 2019

-Each session will be for a two-week duration.
-Sessions start on Thursday morning and end on Monday evening.
+Each session will be two weeks in duration.
+Sessions will begin on Thursday morning and end on Monday evening.
 Days off will be on Tuesday and Wednesday.

 Historic Elk Lake Guard Station lies along the beautiful and popular Cascade Lakes National Scenic Byway.
 It was originally built in 1929, and was afterward in regular use for almost seven decades.
 In the late 1990s, after the log cabin was “de-commissioned” as a full-time Forest Service guard station, it was in dire need of maintenance and repair.
 From 1998-2001, the Forest Service and Passport in Time volunteers worked to restore the landmark.
 In 2001, the guard station, eventually listed on the National Register of Historic Places (NRHP), re-opened its doors as a Forest Service visitor’s center and interpretive historic site.
 Since that time, PIT volunteers have been recruited and trained to staff Elk Lake Guard Station, and serve as professional-caliber information/interpretation specialists for the site’s thousands of annual visitors.